 In the subversion, Bob doesn't look, but instead mocks Alice: "You'll think I'll fall for that?" or "That's the oldest trick in the book!"
 Unfortunately for Bob, deciding not to look drastically ramps up the probability that the thing Alice described is there, and it'll be something he's not going to like.

 One of The Oldest Tricks in the Book; quite possibly the oldest, considering Real Life cases are recorded for monkeys.
-Telling the target his shoelace is untied or his fly is down are similar tricks, and are usually grouped with this one.
+Telling the target their shoelace is untied or their fly is down are similar tricks, and are usually grouped with this one.

-- Bojangles did this twice in one of their commercials where one guy tells the other Dale Earnhardt Jr. is behind the other one, but it turns out it's just a cardboard cutout.
+- Bojangles did this twice in one of their commercials where one guy tells the other that Dale Earnhardt Jr. is behind him, but it turns out it's just a cardboard cutout.
 The second guy claims the same thing, to which the first sarcastically describes the racer ordering a specific meal.
 Turns out he's the real Dale when he corrects the guy:

 Dale Earnhardt Jr.: Dirty rice, Tim.
 It's dirty rice.

-- In Pleasant Goat and Big Big Wolf: Joys of Seasons episode 22, Banana Wolf tries to distract Wolnie by yelling that there's a goat nearby so that he can escape from Wolf Castle.
+- In the Pleasant Goat and Big Big Wolf: Joys of Seasons episode "Travel Bodyguard", Banana Wolf tries to distract Wolnie by yelling that there's a goat nearby so that he can escape from Wolf Castle.
 It doesn't work.